EricZinda/docsproto/devhowto/devhowtoMRS.md

 The `_slow_a_1` predication is passed the `e2` argument so that it can attach data about "*how* to do something" to the event. `_move_v_1` needs `e2` passed to it so that it can inspect it and determine how to do the "moving".

-They can also be used to add information about *where* to do something.
-For example, in `go to the store`, `to` is one of many prepositions that can be used with "go" to say *where* to go.
-So, if a preposition like `to` is in the phrase, it modifies the event that `go` introduces:
+Events can also be used to add information about *where* to do something.
+For example, in "go to the store", "to" is one of many prepositions that can be used with "go" to say *where* to go.
+So, if a preposition like "to" is in the phrase, it modifies the event that "go" introduces:

 ~~~
 [ TOP: h0